dan-subic/ratbags/docs/src/extras/magic-crafting.md

 2. The Referee asks the Crafter- "What new _Power_ does the _Target_ gain?"
 The Referee can veto.
 3. The Referee asks the player to the Crafter's left- "How does the _Target's_ appearance change?"
 4. The Crafter asks the Referee: "What's the _Catch_?
 A cost, a drawback, or a complication?"
-5. The Crafter rolls a d6 and consults the following table.
+5. Check for a twist.
+The Crafter rolls a d6 and consults the following table.

 | d6 | Result |
 | -- | ------ |